5G and Huawei

-Or a mysterious alien entity called GOD has indeed blessed his chosen folks on Capitol Hill and in Wall Street to rule the world, then if you truly have a faith in democracy, you should believe everyone on the earth should have a say on electing US lawmakers.
+Or a mysterious alien entity called GOD has indeed blessed his chosen folks on Capitol Hill and in Wall Street to rule the world, then if you truly have faith in democracy, you should believe everyone on the earth should have a say on electing US lawmakers.
 Now let me ask you one question: do you think the fuss over the alleged meddling in the presidential elections by Russia or China is nothing but a mentality against the principle of democracy?

 You seem to be so proud of US democracy but what you’ve done here is of defending US ruling elites’ dictatorship on the international stage.

-By the way, I do not live in the mainland China and I have no connection with any Chinese government organisations or private companies, in fact I am within the Five Eyes.
+By the way, I do not live in mainland China and I have no connection with any Chinese government organisations or private companies, in fact, I am within the Five Eyes.
 You don’t need to tell me what is one-vote two-party based democracy which means little for grassroots people but a privilege for lobby groups with money and power.

 Humanity will find a better social system(s) but not at this stage when the Jungle Laws still prevails, so stop pretending you are standing on a moral high ground looking down on savages who do not practice your obsessively believed political and economical models.
-It only makes you look no difference from those who enforced their own religious beliefs and social system on the natives in American continent and Asia Pacific centuries ago.
+It only makes you look no different from those who enforced their own religious beliefs and social system on the natives in the American continent and Asia Pacific centuries ago.